 Level one merchants need to have their AOC filled out by a Qualified Security Assessor.
 For lower-level merchants, the person conducting the self-assessment audit fills out this document.
 All merchants except level one have to submit an Attestation of Compliance along with their ROC or SAQ.
 You get the AOC along with the corresponding Self-Assessment Questionnaire.

-Below are two examples of how PCI DSS compliance looks like in the real world.
+Below are two examples of what PCI DSS compliance looks like in the real world.

 Example #1: “Hacker Safe” Geek.com’s 2008 Data Breach